 The reasons to resign are varied, such as health or work-related reasons (overwork), relational problems with other members of the Board of Directors, or because a director has sold his apartment.
 This right is generally not predicated upon any condition such as the prior acceptance of the resignation by the Board of Directors or his replacement by another director.
 The resigning member must ensure that a current updating statement is filed promptly so that his name no longer appears (as a director) at the “Registraire des entreprises du Québec (REQ)” (Quebec Enterprise Registrar).

 During his term of office, any director may be removed from office by the general meeting of the co-owners or by the person who appointed the director, for example a developer removing his interim director.
-Where such power is vested in the general meeting of the co-owners, removal requires the adoption of a resolution.
-A vote may be taken at a special general meeting or at an annual general meeting in the event that the director's term of office has not yet expired.
+Where such power is vested in the meeting of the co-owners, removal requires the adoption of a resolution.
+A vote may be taken at a special meeting or at an annual meeting in the event that the director's term of office has not yet expired.

 Vacant director position

 If a director’s position becomes vacant, the By-laws of the immovable stipulate its replacement’s provisions.
 However, if the declaration of co-ownership is silent on this issue, section 340 of the Civil Code of Québec applies as a default clause: “Directors fill the vacancies on the board.
 Vacancies on the board do not prevent them from acting; if their number is less than a quorum, the remaining directors may validly convene the membersˮ.